 - Eurasian brown bears are very similar to North American grizzly bears.

 - Hunt over bait from “high seats” or spot and stalk.
-Spot-and-stalk hunting isn’t as successful as hunting bears over bait, so we highly recommend being patient and sitting it out.
+Spot-and-stalk brown bear hunting isn’t as successful as hunting brown bears over bait, so we highly recommend being patient and sitting it out.

 With a growing population, Gold medal brown bears are a real possibility and this hunt has an unheard of success rate of 90%!
 The trophies earned in recent years prove the exceptional quality of these bears, with fur quality values often surpassing 350 CIC points.
 Croatia is also officially recognized by CITES, and for that reason exporting your trophy is no hassle.

 Brown bear hunts in Croatia are done either during the spring or fall from tall, closed and comfortable “high seats” over bait.
 Bears regularly come to feed on carcasses, so the success of this hunt is almost guaranteed, of course, given the Goddess Diana smiles upon you.

 - Rifle with a night scope is available for you to use.